charles-masse/portfolio/README.md

 The only problem, every instanced characters must look the same and play the same animation...

 ### GL Shaders
 Like mentioned before, instances comes with a major constrain—they all need to be indentical.
-Pretty hard to create an interesting crowd when everyone looks and acts the same, but what if there was a way to add a layer of variation on top.
+Pretty hard to create an interesting crowd when everyone looks and acts the same.
 This is where custom shaders come into play.

 ## An interesting environment

-### Showcase the typical crowd behaviors.
+### Showcase the typical crowd behaviors

-### Be interesting on a phone and a computer
+### Be interesting on phones and computers